germangb/lua-rs/README.md

 ### Custom Userdata

-Any type that implements the `LuaUserData` trait can be used as [userdata](https://www.lua.org/pil/28.1.html).
+Types that implements the `LuaUserData` trait can be used as [userdata](https://www.lua.org/pil/28.1.html).
 When a type is moved into the stack, the `LuaState` becomes its owner and will eventually be dropped by the garbage collector.

 For a more complete example, including setting up metamethods, see [this example](./examples/lib/vector.rs).